New Jersey Route 45: Gloucester County

-Route 45 crosses Oldmans Creek into South Harrison Township, Gloucester County within woodland and continues through rural areas with some residential developments as Woodstown-Mullica Hill Road.
+Route 45 crosses Oldmans Creek into South Harrison Township, Gloucester County within woodland and continues through rural areas with some residential developments such as Woodstown-Mullica Hill Road.
 The route crosses CR 668 before crossing CR 694 and CR 607 within a close distance of each other.
 Past this intersection, it continues to CR 617, where the name changes to Woodstown Road, before crossing CR 538.
 A short distance later, the route enters Harrison Township and continues north.
 It enters the community of Mullica Hill, where it intersects the northern terminus of Route 77.
 Here, Route 45 turns north and becomes Main Street, passing homes and some businesses and turning into a county-maintained road.
 The route intersects Mullica Road, at which point it becomes concurrent with unsigned US 322 Bus./CR 536.

 In Mullica Hill, the road crosses US 322 and CR 536A, where US 322 Bus. ends and CR 536 turns west along US 322, and Route 45 continues northeast along Main Street, passing residential and commercial development as a state-maintained road.
 The route intersects CR 664, CR 603, and CR 667, with a park and ride lot located at the southwest corner of the CR 667 intersection.
 Following this, Route 45 has an intersection with CR 624 before crossing into Mantua Township, where it becomes Bridgeton Pike.
 The road heads through a mix of woods and farms with occasional homes, intersecting CR 626.
 The route passes more rural land before heading into suburban development.

 Here, Route 45 intersects CR 627 and CR 678 as it passes a mix of homes and businesses.
 The route intersects CR 632, where the name changes to Mantua Pike, and CR 553 Alt. before widening into a four-lane divided highway and crossing the Mantua Creek.
 At this point, Route 45 turns to the north and forms the border between Deptford Township to the east and West Deptford Township to the west, intersecting CR 648 and CR 656.
 At the intersection with College Boulevard, the route forms the border between Woodbury Heights to the east and West Deptford Township to the west, crossing over the New Jersey Turnpike without an interchange.
 From here, Route 45 continues north, intersecting CR 652 and CR 650.